Ashish3231/poll_app_backend/README.md

 ### "step to run api"
 1. run singup api to create user
-2. run signin api to for signin
+2. run signin api for signin

 ### Login and Registration with JWT